If you don't want to hear about numbers, algebraic equations or geometry, rest assured - maths is so much more interesting than that.

 - Logistics and planning: Mathematicians are recruited to optimise output and therefore reduce costs.

 - Education: By becoming an educator, you can share your knowledge of a subject you are passionate about.
 Mentors play an incredibly important role in society, so why not become a tutor?
-Whether you're a certified teacher or an undergrad, becoming an online maths tutor means that you could provide invaluable help to an individual learner or to a small group, giving tailored help to those who need it.
-If you are interested in the prospect of providing math tutoring services, check out Superprof.co.uk.
-Online tutoring companies such as Superprof allow people to find the best tutors to suit their needs and provide one on one tutoring either in person by tutoring online.
+Whether you're a certified teacher or an undergrad, becoming an online maths tutor means that you could provide invaluable support to an individual learner or to a small group, giving a tailored lesson to those who need it most.
+If you are interested in the prospect of providing math tutoring services, check out Superprof.com.au.
+Online tutoring companies such as Superprof allow people to find the best tutors no matter what learning level or ability and provide one on one tutoring either in person by tutoring online.

 Find or Become a Maths Tutor

 If you're as passionate as we are about maths, why not become a private tutor?
-Maths tutoring is invaluable to those who need a helping hand developing their academic skills or preparing to sit their A level exams.
+Maths tutoring can be a form of invaluable support to those who need a helping hand developing their academic skills or preparing to sit their SACVE, QCE, HSC or VCE exams.

-The market for private tuition is booming and you can be a part of it!
-Provide one to one support on an hourly basis as often as you like: tutoring jobs let you benefit from a flexible schedule - so you're in control.
+The market for private tuition is booming and you can join and be a part of it!
+Provide one on one support on an hourly basis as often as you like: tutoring jobs let you benefit from a flexible schedule throughout your week - so you're in control.
 Join a tutoring business or set your own rates and manage your own timetable.

 And if you're thinking you need to find a maths tutor, fear not!
 There are plenty of ways you can find a tutor online or in your local area.

-A tutor can offer a different approach to learning strategies than a school teacher, and children usually need this individualised approach to perfect their learning skills and improve their self-esteem.
+A tutor can offer a different approach to learning strategies than a school teacher, and children usually need this individualised approach to perfect their learning skills and improve their self-esteem (especially when asking new questions).

-Academic tutoring is especially useful for children with specific learning difficulties or disabilities (SpLDs) such as dyslexia or ADHD who may feel overlooked in the education system, as the maths tutor Perth focusses on their strengths and weaknesses to find the right solution for the tutee.
+Academic tutoring is especially useful for children with specific learning difficulties or disabilities (SpLDs) such as dyslexia or ADHD who may feel overlooked in the education system, as the maths tutor Perth focusses on their strengths, weaknesses and questions to find the right solution for students.

-Sure, maths can get pretty complicated, but it's a lot more interesting when you look beyond the blackboard and darn useful.
+Sure, maths can get pretty complicated, but it's a lot more interesting when you look beyond the classroom.
 One of the many reasons you should consider learning maths with a tutor.

-Maths has a rich background which no one notices upon first glance, but teaching and learning the subject is as important in out high-tech 21st-century society as it ever was.
+Maths has a rich background which no one notices upon first glance, but teaching and learning the subject is a key necessity in our high-tech 21st-century society.